yourdesk/randomhack/README.md

 # randomhack
-short script that implements a biased random function
+short script that implements a biased random function, and replaces javascript's default random function with it. may help out with luck based games ;^)